Confiserie Sprüngli

-The Confiserie Sprüngli is a Swiss luxury confectionery manufacturer founded in 1836 and internationally known for its signature macarons called "Luxemburgerli".
+The Confiserie Sprüngli (/spuːngləə/sprong-lee; English: Sprüngli Confectionery) is a Swiss luxury confectionery manufacturer and retailer headquartered in Zürich, Switzerland.
+Founded in 1836 by David Sprüngli, it has been an independent company from Lindt & Sprüngli since 1892.
+Today the company is best known for their Luxemburgerli, a form of macarons.
+Sprüngli operates 35 retail and café locations across Switzerland, Germany, Austria and the United Arab Emirates.

 History

 The company was founded in 1836 when David Sprüngli bought the confectioner's shop Konditorei Vogel in Zürich.
 Together with his son Rudolf Sprüngli he started producing chocolates, as David Sprüngli & Fils (engl.
-David Sprüngli & Son), in 1845 and opened the well-known shop on Paradeplatz in 1859.
+David Sprüngli & Son), in 1845 and opened the well-known shop on Paradeplatz on the Bahnhofstrasse in 1859.
+The so-called "refreshment room" in the new Confiserie was particularly successful.
+Those who were part of high society in Zurich met there in the afternoon for coffee and cake.
 In 1892, the chocolate-producing branch of the business split off from the confectionery and now operates independently as Lindt & Sprüngli.
 Owner of the chocolate factory became Johann Rudolf Sprüngli, son of Rudolf Sprüngli.
 While his brother, David Robert Sprüngli, was allocated the confectioner's.

 In 1956, Richard Sprüngli took over the confiserie and positioned it as a luxury brand.
 A year later, Sprüngli sold the first Luxemburgerli, a macaron invented by a Sprüngli confectioner from Luxembourg.
 They are now the company's flagship product of which about 650 kg are produced daily.
 Since 1994, the family-owned company has been led by the brothers Tomas and Milan Prenosil, sixth-generation descendants of Rudolf Sprüngli.

-Owners
+In 2020, Sprüngli launched Grand Cru Absolu, a fine chocolate made from 100% cocoa beans and cocoa pulp.
+In September 2022, Sprüngli introduced vegan pralines in baton form called Grand Cru Bâtons.

+Organisation

 There have been five changes in ownership of the business since its 1836 founding by David Sprüngli.
+After David Sprüngli, Hermann Sprüngli took over the management of the company in 1924, followed by Richard Sprüngli (1916–2013) in 1956.
+In 1994, Richard Sprüngli's two nephews took over the operational management of the company.